Pupmos/ansible-cosmos-nodes/README.md

 # Pupmos/ansible-cosmos-nodes

-Ansible playbook for Cosmos validators and RPC/gRPC/API nodes.
+An Ansible playbook for Cosmos validators and RPC/gRPC/API nodes.

 ## Prerequisites